 There are many pictures purporting to depict the famine still circulating these days.
-These were in fact published by the German and American pro-Nazi Press.
+These were in fact published by the German and American pro-Nazi Press (such as Hearst Press).
 These pictures however, are mainly used for shock value since the existence of starvation says nothing about its causes or its severity.
 They are used in order to depict the monstrosity of the famine, to win sympathy to the Holodomor theory.
-Naturally, the famine was humanitarian disaster but that doesn’t make the Holodomor theory any more true.
+Naturally, the famine was a humanitarian disaster but that doesn’t make the Holodomor theory any more true.

 I am not exaggerating when I say these pictures were published by the Nazis or their supporters such as the American Hearst Press.
 On top of that most of them are not actually taken where they claim to be.
-Many of them are from World War One, the american civil war, the great depression, or the Russian civil war.
-Since those days this array of fraudulent “Holodomor photos” has been supplemented with pictures from the siege of Leningrad.
-Probably the best individual study of the use of fake Holodomor photos by the far-right is D. Tottle’s Fraud, Famine and Fascism.
+Many of the photographs are actually from World War One, the American civil war, the great depression, or the Russian civil war.
+Since those days this array of fraudulent “Holodomor photos” has been supplemented with pictures from the siege of Leningrad, battle of Kharkov etc. Probably the best individual study of the use of fake Holodomor photos by the far-right is D. Tottle’s Fraud, Famine and Fascism.

 Despite these pictures and other material published by the nazis and their American supporters, there is no evidence–not even bad evidence–to suggest the famine was deliberate or man-made.

 The Export Data

-The real key to this is question is actually even more simple.
-The argument goes that the Soviet Union deliberately starved Ukraine in order to crush nationalism, by exporting food grain for money, while there was a famine.
+The real key to the Holodomor debate is question is actually even more simple.
+The anti-communist argument goes that the Soviet Union deliberately starved Ukraine in order to crush nationalism, by exporting food grain for money, while there was a famine.
 The answer lies in the export data.
 Let’s take a look.

 In the year 1930 the Soviet government exported 4,846,024 tonnes of grain.